rmjordas/alys/docs/Home.md

 specify a file from your computer and upload it to `Nu Html Checker`; and directly input you code in a textbox.

-_Note: `alys` relies on specific HTML attributes which Nu Html Checker will give you warnings and say that these attributes are not necessary.
-The reason why these attributes are used are explained in the Accessibility Checklist section below._

 ### Use valid CSS

 Similar to using valid HTML, avoiding non-standard CSS syntax like